tidiani-max/diawaratravel/README.md

-DiawaraTravel – Explore Mali with Confidence 🌍✈️
+DiawaraTravel – Explore Indonesia with Confidence

 DiawaraTravel is a web-based travel platform developed under Diawara Digital & Software (DDS).
-This project aims to promote tourism in Mali by providing easy access to information about local destinations, cultural highlights, and travel tips.
+This project aims to promote tourism in Indonesia by providing easy access to information about local destinations, cultural highlights, and travel tips.

- 🧭 Project Overview
+ Project Overview

 DiawaraTravel showcases:
-- Beautiful travel destinations across Mali
+- Beautiful travel destinations across Indonesia
 - Cultural, historical, and natural sites
 - Contact and booking information
 - Travel tips for local and international visitors